 When writing a blog post, two things matters; your words in use and the images in use.
-There are ways to get great pictures that’s fits into your blog post and all it is about.
-In here, we will be concerned with using not just right or awesome but SEO friendly pictures for your next blog post.
+There are ways to get great pictures that fit into your blog post and all it is about.
+In here, we will be concerned with using the best SEO friendly pictures for your next blog post.

-Before you set out hunting for blog post images for your next article, the following should be considered at all cost.
+Before you set out hunting for blog post images, you should consider the following at all cost.

 - What your blog post is all about.

 - What message does the image pass across to your readers?